 The distinction between investing and speculation.
 It is a simple concept, yet a lot of “investors” or what Graham and Buffett would call speculators does not know the difference.
 This is in spite of the catastrophic effect this ignorance could have on their bank account.

 Speculation is celebrated by Wall Street, wrapped in story telling and vivid pictures of success.
 It’s brilliantly marketed by Wall Street and anyone who makes a profit on your trades.
-Doesn’t sound like something you should participate in, does it?

 What is the main difference between a gambling speculator and an intelligent investor?

 - The investor calculates what the stock is worth based on underlying businesses and the speculator gambles that a stock will go up in price because somebody else will pay even more for it.